byungjinmoon/3D-AUDIO--VBAP/README.md

 ![image](https://user-images.githubusercontent.com/86009768/137619147-8a0ca701-845b-4e63-8223-db2fb128ec71.png)

-1. Upload your music or voice.
+1. In GUI, upload your music or voice.
-2. In GUI, click the location of the sound
+2. Click the location of the sound.
+3. Set the elevation.
-3. press the play button
+4. press the play button.